univention/common-helm/README.md

 The repository's content provides you with first insights into the containerized cloud IAM from Univention, derived from the UCS appliance.

-# Common Helm Support - EXPERIMENTAL
+# Common Helm Support

-This repository contains common Helm chart utilities which we saw being repeated across our various Helm charts.
+This repository contains common Helm chart utilities which we saw being repeated across our various Helm charts:

+- `nubus-common` is a library chart which provides shared utilities which are used across most charts for Nubus.

+- `tests` and the `testrunner` image provide tooling to verify common aspects of chart behavior.

+## History

+The first iteration used a chart called `common` which did provide templates to render manifest.
+Using the same prefix as the `common` chart out of the bitnami repository.
+This approach did lead into a difficult to understand setup.

-## Status
+## Status - EXPERIMENTAL

-Please consider this repository experimental and don't depend on it.

-We've seen in the team SouvAP Dev repeating fragments and patterns in our Helm charts and explore if a collection of common baseline charts can help us to reduce our efforts to maintain those.

-Once we have a conclusion within our team we will decide if we keep this repository and remove the experimental status or if we opt for a different approach.
+Consider this as experimental and please do not (yet) depend on `nnubus-common` outside of the Nubus charts until we did gain more confidence about the approach.

 ## Contact

-- Team SouvAP Dev
+- Team Nubus Dev

 ## Structure